Viasil Reviews: The natural performance enhancer for you?

 • Headache

-We don’t think that doses of Viasil’s individual ingredients are strong enough to be a cause for serious concern, but their interactions with one another are a mystery and will remain so until dedicated research is performed.
-In the meantime, the best thing you can do before taking Viasil or any male enhancement supplement would be to speak with your doctor.
+We don’t think the doses of Viasil’s individual ingredients are strong enough to cause serious concern, but their interactions with one another are a mystery and will remain so until dedicated research is performed.
+In the meantime, the best thing you can do before taking Viasil (or any male enhancement supplement) would be to speak with your doctor.

 Viasil’s pricing

-A one-month supply of Viasil costs $59.99.
+A one-month supply of Viasil costs $59.99, but that gets you an additional month for free, bringing the cost per month down to $30.
 Ordering more earns you free boxes and the bonus gel add-on, as outlined below.

 Total PriceSavingsFree Gel